Kagebounshin/game-rating-site/README.md

 ### Features for the future

-- I would like to add backlog opportunities for movies, and TV Series, wich you also could review when your done watching.
+- I would like to add backlog opportunities for movies, and TV Series, wich you also could be reviewed when your done them watching.
 - A more complex rating system.
-For example gather up all the ratings for one game, and combine the score to make an overall rating of that game.
+For example gather up all the ratings for one game, and combine the score to make an overall rating.
 - A top list for the games with the highest/lowest rating score.
 - Connect the site to a video game database, such as [RAWG](https://rawg.io/).
+For example to make the adding to your backlog process easier.
+You would only need to click on the game that you want to add, and the choose to add it to your backlog.